-Steps to create multiple accounts for AWS CLI:
+Steps to create profiles for AWS CLI:

 $ aws configure --profile second_user